akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 ![Records link entity](../img/Records_link_entity_2.png)

-_Since the 3.1 version_, we added the completeness of a record in the selector.
+We added the completeness of a record in the selector.

 ![Records link entity](../img/Records_completeness.png)